vudash/vudash/README.md

 The values for `position.w` and `position.h` are the number of grid units the widget occupies in width and height, respectively.

 Widgets can be either a path to a directory containing a widget (see below), or an npm module of the same.
 If the widget is a npm module, you would need to `npm install --save <widget-name>` first.

+Widgets can share configuration by using `shared-config` which is a key-values map of config names to config objects.
+You can then use `_extends` in the `options` block of a widget config, and only override the widget properties that you wish to change.

 ## Widgets